getsentry/sentry-freight/README.rst

 sentry-freight
 =============

-A Sentry extension which integrates with Freight release tracking.
+An extension for Sentry which adds release tracking via Freight.

 Install
 -------